 There Are Benefits To Both, And That’s OK.
 A lot of the time, it is down to personal preference, budget, and what exactly it is that you’re looking for.
 The Sam’s vs. Club Costco debate is almost as controversial as the FIRE movement.

-Costco has the edge on Sam’s Club in terms of its produce and its value for the number of products, whereas Sam’s Club has a broader range of medium-quality items that foster significant savings.
+Costco has the edge over Sam’s Club in terms of its produce and its value for the number of products, whereas Sam’s Club has a broader range of medium-quality items that foster significant savings.

 What Do the Experts Say?